vighneshiyer/vighneshiyer.com/content/personal/fun_things/movies.md

 ## One Week Friends (2022, Chinese Adaptation)

+- i saw this on a flight somewhere, to NYC I think?
 - i've never seen the Japanese version
   - i would want to see the japanese version next
 - very sweet and nice movie, i liked it, i appreciate the theme of friendship over romantic love